powsybl/powsybl-open-rao/docs/castor/linear-problem/min-cost-filler.md

 \end{equation}
 $$

-The penalty coefficient was arbitrary chosen to be $1000$.
+The penalty coefficient was arbitrarily chosen to be $1000$.
 The coefficient needs to be high enough so that any solution that secures the network would have a lower cost that an unsecured network.